 Width/height of the channels.
 The height of a channel refers to the space between the base of a cable protector and the lid, while the width refers to the space between the channels of the cable protector.
 Some cable protectors have a relatively low profile, while others—like the2-Channel Heavy-Duty Linebacker®—have much larger channels that are designed for cables with a greater outside diameter.
 As the height or width of a channel increases, the amount of empty space in a channel also increases, causing the overall load rating of a cable protector to decrease.
 One way that cable protectors counteract the decrease in load rating due to large channels is to increase the thickness of the channel rib or even incorporate steel inserts in some cases.

-It is important to note that the product testing of a cable protector’s load rating is conducted using an empty cable protector that is devoid of any cables or hoses.
+It is important to note that product testing of a cable protector’s load rating is conducted using an empty cable protector devoid of cables or hoses.
 The stated load rating, therefore, of any cable protector is made with reference to empty channels.
 This ensures that any correctly sized cable or hose placed into the channels of a cable protector would be protected as long as users adhere to the stated load ratings.

 Thickness of the ribs.
 The final design feature of a cable protector that impacts the load rating is the thickness of the ribs.
 A rib refers to the divider that separates individual channels.
 Ribs function like the columns of a building that support the overall structure.
 The thicker the rib, the more support that is provided to the cable protector.
 The thickness of a cable protector’s ribs is partly determined by the intended application for the cable protector.